stuWolf/T2A2_API_Training_planer/readme.md

 Exercise Model: The exercise model will include the attributes such as name, description, Interval time, repetitions, video demonstration (or picture), difficulty level, and body region.
 The exercise model will be associated with the workout model.

-The Workout Exercises model acts as a map to assign exercises to workouts. have the following relationships:
+The Workout Exercises model acts as a map to assign exercises to workouts.
--A user can have many workouts; This is a one to many relationship -A workout consists of many exercises and an exercise can be in many workouts; This is a  many to many relationship and will be resolved in the table workout_exercises.

 ## R9: Discuss the database relations to be implemented in your application
 The API uses the following database relations: